Family road trip in Portugal: our practical guide

-Day 11 to 14: From Lisbon to Sagres, a face to face with the Atlantic Ocean
+Day 11 to 14: From Lisbon to porches, a face to face with the Atlantic Ocean

 For the third part of our Iberian journey, head south!
 The whole family is delighted to be back on the holiday route towards the Algarve, a sunny destination par excellence.
 Did you know that the Algarve’s sun shines about 300 days a year?
-It only takes 3 short hours by car through the Alentejo region to reach Sagres.
 As you travel through the rural heart of Portugal, make sure you stop to taste the region’s gastronomic delights: excellent wines, smoked sausages, country soups and other cheeses are excellent excuses to stretch your legs.

 This part of the coast, classified as a protected natural site, is a paradise for hikers and lovers of grandiose landscapes.
 More information and hiking ideas on the site of the nature park.
 Itinerary

-After visiting this naval stronghold, a cruise off the coast is a must.
+After these impressive but tiring long walks, a cruise off the coast is a must.
 Albufeira and its astonishing ochre-coloured rocks are highly recommended for budding sailors.
 Don’t miss under any circumstances the marine cave of Benagil, a true natural wonder.
 Do you want to go back in time?
 The San Bernada, a sailing boat worthy of the greatest expeditions around the world, takes you in its wake to discover the coastline.
 All aboard!

-Day 15 to 19: From Sagres to Vilamoura, farniente and jet set
+Day 15 to 17: From porches to Vilamoura, farniente and jet set

 To close this remarkable epic, Little Guest suggests a seaside stop within the golden Lusitano triangle.
 After the countryside, the city and an invigorating face-to-face with the ocean, why not let yourself be tempted by the very Mediterranean atmosphere and a bit of jet-set from Vilamoura?
 Here there are no creeks, but very family oriented wide white sandy beaches.
 The magic formula of the place: sun, luxury and…REST!